We beleive cremation should be more than a convenient form of disposition.

 The Parting Stone Lab is located in Santa Fe, New Mexico.
 The solidification service is available now on our website and in select retail locations nation-wide.

 Who is buying Parting Stone’s solidification service?
 There are 20 million people in the U.S currently living with cremated remains.
-For many of these people, the ashes of their loved ones and pets are hidden away in their homes and have begun to feel meaningless - People don't know what to do with the ashes of their departed.
-Solidified remains relieve the anxiety of living with ashes and lets people feel connection with the remains of their loved ones and pets.
+For many of these people, the ashes of their loved ones and pets are hidden away in their homes. - People don't know what to do with the ashes of their departed.
+Solidified remains help people feel connection with the remains of their loved ones and pets.

 Who is Parting Stone?
 Many people just see cremation as a convenient form of disposition.
 Parting Stone sees it as a platform for healing, growth, and engagement.
 Our team operates with the highest level of integrity while indulging in imagination and play.
 We are a group of creatives inspired by empathy and we are passionate about designing gateways to meaningful experiences.
 Everyday we feel grateful to work in an environment with a palpable sense of purpose and vision.
 We are witnessing the beginning of a death movement away from the limitations of traditional funeral solutions.
 Parting Stone is mobilizing in this unique moment to create a new foundation for an inspired future for death and dying.